vpejaver/clingen-svi-comp_calibration/README.md

 #### 2. `results_postprocessing`

 This directory contains scripts to post-process outputs from `local_posterior_probability` and/or generate additional statistics and tables for the results.
+* `make_thr_table.m` : script to generate and systematically print out the score thresholds in Table 2 (and Supplemental Table S1).
+Note that the format is not exactly as in the paper but it should be easy to update manually to align with the format in the paper.
+* `assess_default_thresholds.m` : script to generate Table 3.
+* `calculate_coverage.m` : script to generate Supplemental Table S2.

 #### 3. `plotting`